postlight/parser/CONTRIBUTING.md

 ## Writing Documentation

 Improvements to documentation are a great way to start contributing to Mercury.
-The source for the official documentation are markdown files that live in this repository.
+The source for the official documentation are Markdown files that live in this repository.

 ## Submitting a Pull Request